junxit/us-congress-code/title-18/chapter-1/sec-1.md

 ### Short Title of 2024 Amendment

 Pub.
+L. 118–59, § 1, May 7, 2024, 138 Stat.
+1014, provided that: “This Act [amending sections 2258A and 2258B of this title and enacting provisions set out as notes under sections 2258A and 2258B of this title] may be cited as the ‘Revising Existing Procedures On Reporting via Technology Act’ or the ‘REPORT Act’.”
+Pub.
 L. 118–42, div.
 G, title III, § 302(a), Mar.
 9, 2024, 138 Stat.
 451, provided that: “This section [enacting provisions set out as a note under section 3551 of this title] may be cited as the ‘United States Parole Commission Additional Extension Act of 2024’.”

 ### Short Title of 2023 Amendment